Kidney and Renal Failure in Burn Victims

 The problem with decreased cardiac output and high pressures in the abdomen is that the kidneys get less and less blood flow to them, starting the process of kidney failure.
 But proper attention being paid to the amount of fluid reaching the heart can make a difference in the outcome.
 Adding to the presence of decreased cardiac output is the presence of high circulating amounts of tumor necrosis factor released by the muscle cells as a result of the burn.

-Rhabdomyolysis (breakdown of muscle cells) and hemoglobin breakdown are also causes of acute kidney failure.
+Rhabdomyolysis (the breakdown of muscle cells) and hemoglobin breakdown are also causes of acute kidney failure.
 The kidneys were not made to withstand the impact of so much protein flowing through them and the protein simply leaks through the kidneys.
 The proteins block the renal tubules and their lack of function is the start of kidney failure.
 The best treatment for this condition is to give enough fluid to flush the kidney tubules out.

 Patients with severe burn injuries are at high risk of systemic infection and septic shock.
 It is present in about 87 percent of patients with kidney dysfunction in the burn intensive care unit.
 The more severe the sepsis, the greater is the degree of kidney failure.
 Sepsis increases the risk of blood clotting and causes paralysis of the smooth muscle of the blood vessels.
 The blood pressure drops and there is less blood flow to the kidneys.
 The combination of low blood pressure and a high blood-clotting potential cause microthrombi or multiple small blood clots within the kidney tissue.
 This kills off the kidneys and results in their failure.Signs of Renal Failure

 The first sign of kidney failure is a low urine output, although there are cases where the kidney is failing and the urine output is normal.
-A check of a urine sample will show tubular casts and sloughed off epithelial cells, indicating an origin in the kidneys themselves.
+A check of a urine sample will show tubular casts and sloughed-off epithelial cells, indicating an origin in the kidneys themselves.
 Pigmented casts can be seen as a sign of rhabdomyolysis.
 The serum creatinine level is not a perfect measure of kidney output but it can give the physician a clue that kidney damage has occurred.
-Kidney failure is identified through a series blood tests.The Treatment of Kidney Insufficiency
+Kidney failure is identified through a series of blood tests.The Treatment of Kidney Insufficiency

 The key to preventing kidney failure is early recognition and management of the underlying causes of the process.
 This means increasing the fluid intake to keep blood flowing through the kidneys and possibly using medications called vasopressors to raise the blood pressure in order to push more fluid through the tubules.